Frequently Asked Questions

 A. There are a number of specialized roles that firefighters undertake on a fire call, and it is necessary to have enough firefighters on the scene of an incident.
 Firefighting is a very labor intensive activity.
 If you get behind because there are not enough firefighters on the call, it is more difficult to extinguish a fire quickly.

 Q. Do you have bingo at my fire station?

 Q. How do I arrange to tour a fire station?

-A. Call our Community Services Unit at 703-746-5260.
-We suggest contacting us 30 days prior to desired tour date.
+A. To tour a fire station, submit an Event Request .
+We suggest contacting us 28 days prior to the desired tour date.
 We will put you in contact with the closest fire station for your tour.

 Q. Do fire stations host birthday parties?

 A. Unfortunately, we do not have the proper facilities to have birthday parties at any Alexandria Fire Department fire station.
 While we are not able to accommodate birthday parties at the fire stations , we welcome groups to schedule a fire station tour.
 (See station tour information.)